GBADsInformatics/GBADs-Metadata-ETL/docs/FAOSTAT.md

 ## Information from datasets

 In addition to the metadata, we need a list of species that are provided in the data, the countries that they are provided for, and the years that data are available for.

+To get the data, I ran `extract_faostat.py` in the `etl/extract directory`.
+I then combined all the datasets using the `combine_datasets.sh` program

 ## Other useful links: